 View Post

 Kneeland Gallery

-Kneeland Gallery occupies a spacious location on 1st Avenue in Ketchum and has been in business for over 25 years.
-With more than forty artists represented, it has two distinct areas of focus-traditional landscape and still life painting alongside more contemporary western work.
+Located in Ketchum, Kneeland Gallery has offered fine art to our collectors for over 35 years With more than forty artists represented, it has two distinct areas of focus-traditional landscape and still life painting alongside more contemporary western work.
 It is proud to represent well established artists such as Steven Lee Adams, William Berra, Ovanes Berberian, John Horejs, Shanna Kunz, Jennifer Lowe, Lori McNee, Caleb Meyer, Robert Moore, Jean Richardson, Sherry Salari Sander, Andrzej Skorut, Silas Thompson, Jack Braman, Mark Gibson, Neal Philpott, Kevin Syms and Seth Winegar, alongside many more who are emerging in their careers.

+View Post